marbletracks/gitten-place/README.md

 # 📱 Mobile Git Deployment Panel for https://www.marbletrack3.com

-This project provides a **mobile-friendly web interface** for deploying Git-based websites hosted on [DreamHost Shared Hosting](https://www.dreamhost.com/).
+This project provides a **mobile-friendly web interface** for https://github.com/marbletracks/db.marbletrack3.com hosted on [DreamHost Shared Hosting](https://www.dreamhost.com/).
 It allows you to:

 - ✅ Pull the latest changes from your Git repository
 - ✅ Switch to a different remote branch